Blair House: Blair House

-Blair House was constructed in 1824; it is the oldest of the four structures that comprise the President's Guest House.
+Blair House was constructed in 1824; it is the oldest of the four structures that make up the President's Guest House.
 The original brick house was built as a private home for Joseph Lovell, eighth surgeon general of the United States Army.
 It was acquired in 1836 by Francis Preston Blair, a newspaper publisher and influential advisor to President Andrew Jackson, and remained in his family for the following century.

 Francis Blair's son Montgomery Blair, who served as Postmaster General in Abraham Lincoln's administration, succeeded his father as resident of Blair House.
 At a meeting at Blair House on April 18, 1861, Francis Preston Blair Sr. relayed the previous day's offer by Lincoln to Robert E. Lee to command all the Union Forces in the approaching American Civil War.
 Later that same year, a conference there decided Admiral David Farragut would command an assault on New Orleans.

 In 1939, a commemorative marker was placed at Blair House by the United States Department of the Interior, becoming the first building to acquire a federally recognized landmark designation; prior landmarks had been monuments and historic sites other than buildings.
 It would be formally designated a National Historic Landmark in 1973.

 Beginning in 1942, the Blair family began leasing the property to the U.S. government for use by visiting dignitaries; the government purchased the property outright the following December.
 The move was prompted in part by a request from Eleanor Roosevelt, who found the casual familiarity Winston Churchill displayed during his lengthy war-time stays at the White House sometimes an imposition.
 On one occasion, Churchill tried to enter Franklin Roosevelt's private apartments at 3:00 a.m. to wake the president for a conversation.

-During most of the presidency of Harry Truman, from November, 1948, to March 27, 1952, Blair House served as the residence of President Harry S. Truman and his family while the interior of the White House was being renovated.
+During most of the presidency of Harry Truman, from November, 1948, to March 27, 1952, Blair House served as the residence of Harry S. Truman and his family while the interior of the White House was being renovated.
 On November 1, 1950, Puerto Rican nationalists Griselio Torresola and Oscar Collazo attempted to assassinate President Truman in Blair House.
 The assassination was foiled, in part by White House policeman Leslie Coffelt, who killed Torresola but was mortally wounded by him.